-Individuals who have been academically dismissed from any law school may apply to St. Mary’s University School of Law as a beginning first-year students any fall term after at least one complete academic year has elapsed.
-Each admission’s decision concerning that application will be decided on a case-by-case basis.
+Individuals who have been academically dismissed from any law school may apply to St. Mary’s University School of Law as a beginning first-year student any fall term after at least one complete academic year has elapsed.
+Each admission decision will be decided on a case-by-case basis.

 A “transient student” is a student who earns academic credit at St. Mary’s toward fulfillment of the graduation requirements of another law school, which will ultimately award the student’s degree.